openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ## Glossary

 * HSRE: HyperShift Admin SRE: People that will operate the Hypershift management cluster and its control planes.
-In practice, this means the SD org for ou managed solutions.
 * CUS: Customers.
+People that create clusters that are managed by Hypershift.
 * BU: Business Unit.
 * MS-SRE/MT-SRE: Managed Service / Managed Tenant Site Reliability Engineer.
 * RHOBS: Red Hat Observability Service.